Gergő Beliczky

-Gergő Beliczky (born 3 July 1990) is a Hungarian professional footballer who plays as a forward for Csákvár.
+Gergő Beliczky (born 3 July 1990) is a Hungarian professional footballer who plays as a forward for Eger in the third-tier Nemzeti Bajnokság III.

 Career

 Born in Budapest, Beliczky has played in Hungary and the Netherlands for Vasas SC, Zwolle, Ferencváros and Pápa.

 BFC Siófok

 On 27 February 2020, Beliczky joined BFC Siófok on a contract for the rest of the season.

 Csákvár

 On 19 January 2023, Beliczky signed with Csákvár.